Best Treks in Bhutan: Top 5 Trekking Routes for a Bhutan Tour in 2025/2026

 While it may not be a long trek, the Bumthang Owl trek takes you through forests of maple, spruce, bamboo, juniper, birch, and blue pine over a beautifully rugged landscape that gives you some of the most unparalleled views of Gangkar Puensum in the region.
 These pristine virgin forests are thick with local wildlife, which includes the local pheasant, known as the Tragopan, which is a common sight in the area around April and May.

-Taking you through the hills and mountains to the south of Thimphu in a 41-kilometer loop, the 6-day Dagala Thousand Lakes trek is a challenging trek that takes you to some of the most fabulous alpine lakes, many of which are famous for their trout fishing.
+Taking you through the hills and mountains to the south of Thimphu in a 41-kilometer loop, the Dagala Thousand Lakes trek is a challenging trek that takes you to some of the most fabulous alpine lakes in the Himalayas, many of which are famous for their trout fishing.

 Dagala Thousand Lakes Trek